Global Heart & Local Impact: How Story Cottage Caregiver Sarah Found Purpose in Zambia and Beyond

 We often avoid discomfort, but once you start doing the hard thing, it’s never as bad as it seems.
 In fact, it can be rewarding.
 Life is about the experiences—good and bad—because they shape who we are.

-That’s so inspiring.
-How did you stay emotionally grounded during those tough or unfamiliar moments?
+How did you stay grounded during your trip?

 Sarah Johns: